-For those who are unfamiliar with affiliate links, these special links attach a tracking number to a URL to track conversions and pay a commision to those who drive traffic through the link.
+For those who are unfamiliar with affiliate or referral marketing links, these special links attach a tracking number to a URL to track conversions and pay a commision to those who drive traffic through the link.
 This is in contrast to a natural link, which has no monetary tracking attached.
 Affiliate links are often used by bloggers and influencers who rave about a product or service and encourage their audience to purchase it.
 Rather than selling the product or service themselves, the content manager refers their audience to another business and receives a kickback.

 Many wonder how affiliate links impact SEO when used as an outbound link.
 Long story short, it doesn’t really have an impact either way as most affiliate links are redirects.
 While they may boost conversions for a business and drive traffic, they don’t boost organic traffic from SEO.

 That being said, it’s wise to include a nofollow link when adding an affiliate outbound link to your website.
 This prevents the risk of any penalties from Google if they don’t like the content you’re linking to and ensures that should the outbound link promote similar content, you’re not missing out on rankings.
 There isn’t a lot of insight from Google as to how a poorly executed affiliate link can impact one’s SEO, but it’s better to be safe than sorry.